 Snake and Otacon have formed a group in Metal Gear Solid 2: Sons of Liberty that is dedicated to destroying Metal Gears in all their forms.
 This leads Snake to infiltrate a tanker operated by the US Marines to get evidence of a new Metal Gear that the government has created.
 Despite RAY being an antithesis to Metal Gears (no nuclear launch capabilities and designed for the specific purpose of destroying other Metal Gear models) they treat it as as unpardonable sin that the government has created this machine, and we are expected to agree.
 Or maybe not.

-Selvaria, being a Valkyria, is a terrifying enemy who remorselessly slaughters thousands of Gallians, but only until we find out that Alicia is one too.
-The protagonists are much more upset about her capture than they are about the castle full of soldiers she obliterates, and the player is expected to feel much more for her than her victims.
-She's also the cast's Draco in Leather Pants.
-The narrative plot also pays so much more attention to her that the fact that her capture was a Wounded Gazelle Gambit is never even addressed by her survivors.
+Selvaria, being a Valkyria, is a terrifying enemy who remorselessly slaughters thousands of Gallians, but only until we find out that Alicia is one too, and once she has a connection to the protagonists, her villain status immediately begins to wane.
+The heroes are much more upset about her capture than they are about the castle full of soldiers she obliterates, the player is expected to feel much more for her than her victims, and the plot pays so much more attention to her that the fact that her capture was a Wounded Gazelle Gambit is never even addressed by her survivors.

 The narrative nails this one home at the end when he commits a completely needless Taking You with Me with Maximillian, explicitly to atone for believing in power instead of his friends... who don't object, try to talk him out of it, or even indicate that they accept his apology, even though they're openly offended that someone would dare physically strike Selvaria.